Characters: Super Mario Bros: Bowser and his Baddies

 "It's not a fair fight for you, but luckily, I'm not a fair fighter.
 Let's go!"

-Bigger and stronger than Chill Bully, the chief has imprisoned Wario and knows a few more tricks than his bully followers.
-Still, he must be defeated in the same way as the other bully bosses.
+Bigger and stronger than Chill Bully, the chief knows a few more tricks than the average Bully.
 He, like Big Bob-omb, is also quite proud of his 'stache.

 Tropes associated with Chief Chilly: